 \subsection{Index Coding and Coded Caching}

-The delivery phase of a multi-access coded caching problem can be modelled as an instance of an index coding problem.
+The delivery phase of a multi-access coded caching system can be modelled as an instance of an index coding problem.
 During the prefetching phase the cache contents are filled and these can be accessed by the users.
 These cached contents therefore act as side information in the corresponding index coding problem.
-Observe that there are $N^K$ possible demand vectors in coded caching problem.
+Observe that there are $N^K$ possible demand vectors in a coded caching problem.
 Each of these $N^K$ possible demand vectors will result in a distinct index coding problem.
 Hence, a coded caching scheme consists of $N^K$ parallel index coding problems, each corresponding to one of the $N^K$ possible demand vectors.
-Some papers like \cite{ECSBP, KVRDecentralized, firstma, MShared} and \cite{KSTR} have utilized the link between index coding and coded caching to obtain lower bounds on delivery rates.
-The relationship between the index coding problem and the coded caching problem is used to prove the optimality of the proposed delivery scheme in this paper.
+The work carried out in \cite{ECSBP, KVRDecentralized, firstma, MShared} and \cite{KSTR} have utilized the link between index coding and coded caching to obtain a lower bound on delivery rates.
+Following a similar idea, in this paper, a lower bound on transmission rates is derived, which is further utilized to prove the optimality of the proposed scheme.